LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ### 1.3 Find the Table of interest and extract the HTML Code with BeautifulSoup
 In the next step we need to **extract the unveiled information**.
 For this purpose we make use of the **BeautifulSoup** library to receive the HTML-code of the results table that ca be **found by its xpath**.
 The xpath is also provided by the web developer tool of your browser.
-The extracted HTML-code that contains unwrapped information is assigned to the variable _Soup_expanded_.
+The extracted HTML-code that contains unwrapped information is assigned to the variable _soup_expanded_.

 ```python
   from bs4 import BeautifulSoup